ryman1/keeweb-wiki/Releasing.md

 Publish

-❗️ you cannot abort the build after one of steps below
+⚠️ you cannot abort the release after one of steps below

-1. push `master` with tags

-   &rarr; all pending issues are now closed
+1. push `master` with tags &rarr; all pending issues are now closed
-2. publish saved release draft

-   &rarr; at this point, users can download this release
+2. publish saved release draft &rarr; at this point, users can download this release
-3. push `gh-pages`

-   &rarr; the software becomes available online and for auto-update
+3. push `gh-pages` &rarr; the software becomes available online and for auto-update

 Final check